Skip to main content

 • Add your domain to the list under 'Whitelisted Domains'

-If you encounter CORS errors when publishing content, it likely has to do with whitelisting.
+If you encounter CORS errors when publishing content, it likely concerns whitelisting.
 To check, try whitelisting just the wildcard and clear the cache.

 Guides on Previewing, Publishing & Embedding Content.

-If you are wanting to personalize your Candu content using Segmentation and/or Variables, you will need to either send us data directly via the install script, Webhooks or connect a third-party data source like Segment.com.
+Suppose you want to personalize your Candu content using Segmentation and Variables.
+In that case, you must send us data directly via the install script, Webhooks, or connect to a third-party data source like Segment.com.

-We also recommend setting up Signed Identities if ensure your user data is as secure as possible.
-Note: only workspace Owners and Admins can enable/disable Signed Identities.
+We recommend setting up Signed Identities to ensure your user data is as secure as possible.
+Only workspace Owners and Admins can turn Signed Identities on/off.

 Did this answer your question?